 While cancer and dementia may get more attention, more people have diabetes than the two diseases combined.

 When diagnosed with diabetes it’s still possible to live a healthy, rounded and full life and enjoy all the same things as people without diabetes.
-Here’s some commonly held myths and the truth behind them:
+Here are some commonly held myths and the truth behind them:

 Myth: Type 2 diabetes is a “mild form” of diabetes

 There’s no such thing as a touch of diabetes; both forms are serious and can lead to serious complications if left untreated.